agilityfeat/terraform-aws-webrtc-ventures-chime-starter-kit/examples/external-dns/README.md

-# Setting up using an external DNS provider
+# Using an external DNS provider
 This setup shows you an example of how to configure the WebRTC Ventures Chime Starter Kit high availability mode using an external DNS provider.

 ## Requirements